Are your employees “New Rope” or “Wet Twine”? The answer predicts how far you and your agency will go.

 Ignores agency and client priorities.
 These employees do what they want to, going on irrelevant tangents that don’t help the agency or its clients.
 You’ll find they spent the entire day on a pet project, even after you or a PM told them explicitly where to focus that day.
 They’ll often go over budget, too, because they feel they’re above such resource constraints.

-Applying This at Your Agency
+Assessing This at Your Agency

 Make a list of all of your employees—and your regular contractors, too.
 Add a column: Mark each person as either “New Rope” or “Wet Twine.”
 If you’re not sure about somebody, they’re probably not New Rope.